Last Update: October 13, 2025

 🛂 So What’s Coming In 2025?

-While ETIAS is on pause, the European Union’s Entry/Exit System (EES) is set to launch in October 2025.
+While ETIAS is on pause, the European Union’s Entry/Exit System (EES) has launched on October 12th 2025.
 This system will replace the manual stamping of passports and introduce biometric tracking at border entry points.

 Here’s how EES will affect travellers: